garmeeh/next-seo/README.md

 #### Additional Meta Tags

-This allows you to add any other meta tags that are not covered in the `config`.
+This allows you to add any other meta tags that are not covered in the `config` and should be used instead of `children` prop.

 `content` is required.
 Then either `name`, `property` or `httpEquiv`.
 (Only one on each)